 What children feel when someone dies and why

 After a death, many children feel sad, angry or anxious.
 Some might be confused and struggle to understand what has happened.
 Or they might feel guilty that something they said or did caused the death.
-Some might show signs of separation anxiety and be scared that you or another caregiver might also die.
+Some might show signs of separation anxiety and be scared that you or another carer might also die.
 Other children might just seem quiet and withdrawn.

 Some children might not seem affected by the death at all.
 This is normal too.